15 Things To Know About Moving to and Living in Jacksonville, Florida

 11. The Jax Restaurant Scene May Surprise You

-You probably haven’t heard Jacksonville touted as the dining capital of America, and that’s just the way locals like it.
+Is Jacksonville, Florida, a good place to live for foodies?
+Absolutely!
+But you probably haven’t heard the city touted as the dining capital of America, and that’s just the way locals like it — with easy access to high-quality establishments.
 The dining scene has begun to blossom in recent years, and these days, you’ll find eateries headed by James Beard-nominated chefs and others that can rival some of Miami’s finest cuisine.
 Looking for recommendations?
 Head over to natedoesfood, the mouth-watering Instagram of a Jacksonville-based foodie who posts local finds like fresh sashimi, roasted cauliflower tacos, and gooey cinnamon buns.

 - Matthew’s Restaurant: Feast on French and Mediterranean cuisine at this classy mainstay.

-- Orsay: French specialties with, the restaurant says, “a touch of Southern influence.”
+- Orsay: French specialties with, as the restaurant says, “a touch of Southern influence.”

 You tend to hear the term “sprawl” associated with Jacksonville because of how the metropolis spreads out over so many square miles.
 As you’d expect, having a car is nearly a necessity.
 The average household has two cars, and a typical commute time is about 25 minutes, though that can vary based on traffic and proximity to downtown.
 As for public transit, you have a couple of options: There’s an extensive network of buses, but the Jacksonville Skyway, a free monorail system, spans a mere 2.5 miles.
 Not much help there!